szabgab/slides/docker/README.md

 How to run develop Python programs using PyCharm or Vistual Studio Code on Windows and run the code inside a Docker container?

+Examples in Ubuntu, Centos 7, and other distributions.

+Add more stand-alone examples in other languages as well Add example to use a persistent volume for the "database" (which can be either json file based or SQLite) Each language can have its own chapter to make it easy to jump over the ones the student is not interested in.

+Docker compose - two simple images that can see each other (ping ? ssh ?)
+Docker one of them is a Redis server the other one is a Redis client?
+(Same with all kinds of other services - MySQL, MariaDB, PostgreSQL, Pulsar) The server must have persistent storage.
+One of the is a server the other one is a client application.

+Networking IPv4 IPv6 ?